openpnp/openpnp/Setup-and-Calibration:-Nozzle-Setup.md

 ![screen shot 2016-06-18 at 11 26 13 am](https://cloud.githubusercontent.com/assets/1182323/16172925/a0c8edf8-3547-11e6-95cf-13d5cfba0c11.png)

 ## Advanced
-On more advanced setups, especially those with multiple nozzles and nozzle tips, you may need to setup package compatbility and the nozzle tip changer.
+On more advanced setups, especially those with multiple nozzles and nozzle tips, you may need to setup package compatibility and the nozzle tip changer.

 ### Package Compatibility
 Package Compatibility lets OpenPnP know which Nozzle Tips you want to use for each package that you'll place.
 If you want to use a Nozzle Tip for every type of package you can just select "Allow Incompatible Packages?" and OpenPnP will consider that nozzle tip to be available for all parts.
 If you want to limit the parts that a particular nozzle tip works with, just uncheck the "Allow Incompatible Packages?" checkbox and check the packages you want to enable in the table below.
 Don't forget to hit Apply.